fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_config.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional/Number) Account ID.
 Once the fortiflexvm_config is created, you can't change the account ID of this configuration by changing `account_id`.
+* `config_id` - (Optional/Number) Configuration ID.
+If you specify this argument, this resource will import this configuration rather than create a new one.
 * `product_type` (Required/String) Product type, must be one of the following options:
   * `FAD_VM`: FortiADC Virtual Machine
   * `FAZ_VM`: FortiAnalyzer Virtual Machine